Last Updated on February 18, 2021 by Nina Ahmedow

 - A winter coat.
 You need a winter coat that is long enough to cover any skirts or dresses during the colder seasons.
 Nothing is more dreadful than a dress or skirt peeking out from underneath a coat.

 - A pair of flat shoes.
 It totally depends on what you prefer – sneakers or ballet flats.
-But you need at least one pair of flat shoes that are comfortable for when you will be on your feet all day.
+But you need at least one pair of flat shoes on your minimalist clothing list that are comfortable for when you will be on your feet all day.

 Traveling and not sure what to do?
 I have an effective packing list for a long weekend city trip.

 What do you think about this minimalist wardrobe checklist?
-Are you convinced that owning fewer clothes will benefit you?
+Are you convinced that a minimalist clothing checklist will benefit you?